 The Net Profits Interest in oil and natural gas properties was recorded at its fair value on the date of conveyance.
 Amortization of the Net Profits Interest in oil and natural gas properties is calculated on a unit-of-production basis based on the Underlying Properties' production and reserves.
 The reserves upon which the amortization rate is based are quantity estimates which are subject to numerous uncertainties inherent in the estimation of proved reserves.
 The volumes considered to be commercially recoverable fluctuate with changes in commodity prices and operating costs.
 These estimates are expected to change as additional information becomes available in the future.
-Downward revisions in proved reserves may result in an increased rate of amortization is charged directly to the Trust corpus balance and does not affect the distributable income of the Trust.
-Accumulated amortization as of December 31, 2021 and 2020 was \$291,965,506 and \$285,826,125, respectively.
+Downward revisions in proved reserves may result in an increased rate of amortization.
+Amortization is charged directly to the Trust corpus balance and does not affect the distributable income of the Trust.
+Accumulated amortization as of December 31, 2022 and 2021 was \$297,449,525 and \$291,965,506, respectively.

 The Net Profits Interest is periodically assessed for impairment whenever events or circumstances indicate that the current fair value based on expected future cash flows of the Underlying Properties may be less than the carrying value of the Net Profits Interest.
-While the Trust did not record an impairment during the years ended December 31, 2021 or 2020, future downward revisions in actual production volumes relative to current forecasts, higher than expected operating costs, or lower than anticipated commodity prices could result in recognition of impairment in future periods.
+While the Trust did not record an impairment during the years ended December 31, 2022 or 2021, future downward revisions in actual production volumes relative to current forecasts, higher than expected operating costs, or lower than anticipated commodity prices could result in recognition of impairment in future periods.
+Any impairment is a direct charge to the trust corpus.